 Get to Know Farm Conservation Planning

 Once the land manager has decided which changes they’d like to make on their property, they work with the Resource Planner to set a tentative implementation schedule.
 Revisions of the schedule and the plan can be made as the goals and needs of the land manager change.

 Farm Conservation Plans may help land managers with livestock meet the requirements of the King County Livestock Management Ordinance.
 The ordinance requires livestock owners in King County to meet certain management standards to protect and improve the health of the environment.
 Additional information may be found on the King County Livestock Programs web site.

 All aspects of Farm Conservation Planning services provided by KCD are free of charge and without obligation as KCD is a non-regulatory, non-enforcement agency.
-For more information, contact our Farm Conservation Planning staff by phone at 425-282-1910 or e-mail firstname.lastname@example.org.
+If you would would like assistance, please fill out a Farm Conservation Planning Technical Assistance Request.